andrew/ultimate-awesome/README.md

 - [Awesome-Denoise](https://github.com/oneTaken/Awesome-Denoise) - One-paper-one-short-contribution-summary of all latest image/burst/video Denoising papers with code & citation published in top conference and journal.
 - [awesome-robotframework](https://github.com/MarketSquare/awesome-robotframework) - A curated list of awesome Robot Framework resources and libraries.
 - [awesome-raylib](https://github.com/Rabios/awesome-raylib) - Curated list of awesome stuff for raylib.
+- [awesome-ospo](https://github.com/todogroup/awesome-ospo) - Curated list of awesome tools for managing open source programs.
 - [awesome-knowledge-driven-AD](https://github.com/PJLab-ADG/awesome-knowledge-driven-AD) - A curated list of awesome knowledge-driven autonomous driving (continually updated).
-- [awesome-ospo](https://github.com/todogroup/awesome-ospo) - Curated list of awesome tools for managing open source programs.
+- [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
+This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
 - [awesome-devcontainers](https://github.com/manekinekko/awesome-devcontainers) - A curated list of awesome tools and resources about dev containers for common programming languages and technology stacks to boost your developer productivity 🚀.
 - [awesome-visual-rl](https://github.com/qiwang067/awesome-visual-rl) - A curated list of visual reinforcement learning resources.
 - [VR-Awesome](https://github.com/Vytek/VR-Awesome) - VR Awesome List.